 On #GlobeLiveIAGT Stage from L-R: Riki Flores, Janina Vela, Pamela Swing, Abby Asistio, Kiana Valenciano, and Remi Cruz

 Launched in Singapore to huge critical and fan acclaim, It’s A Girl Thing’s next stop on the global #itsagirlthing tour is Manila, Philippines—brought here by the co-producers of YouTube FanFest, Branded, and their partners and co-producers Globe Live.
-The festival will be held at the Globe Iconic Store’s open-space venue in Bonifacio Global City.
+The festival will be held at the Globe Iconic Store’s open-space venue, BHS Amphitheater, in Bonifacio Global City.

 Remi Cruz AKA Miss Remi Ashten or Remlife

 The format is part live show and part experiential festival, which includes fan meet and greets, workshops, and brand experiences.
 Fans can mingle with international social stars and celebrities like YouTube superstar and entrepreneur Bethany Mota, Remi Cruz AKA Miss Remi Ashten or Remlife, and lifestyle blogger and YouTuber Niomi Smart.
 Local talents like vlogger and Disney Ambassador Janina Vela; recording artist and celebrity scion Kiana Valenciano; YouTuber Pamela Swing; singer, songwriter, and TV host Abby Asistio; singer, songwriter, and vlogger Renee Dominique; and online influencer Riva Quenery are also part of the sensational lineup.

 These international and local artists will deliver insightful performances with their distinctive personalities.
 Through self-curated content, these social stars will be sharing personal stories, knowledge, and experiences to empower and educate their fans on what it takes to be successful in today’s socially connected world.